JoshData/python-email-validator/README.md

 * Checks that an email address has the correct syntax --- good for registration/login forms or other uses related to identifying users.
-  Rejects obsolete email address syntax that you'd find unexpected.
+  By default, rejects obsolete email address syntax that you'd find unexpected.
 * Gives friendly English error messages when validation fails that you can display to end-users.
 * Checks deliverability (optional): Does the domain name resolve?
   (You can override the default DNS resolver to add query caching.)
-* Supports internationalized domain names and internationalized local parts, and with an option deprecated quoted-string local parts.
+* Supports internationalized domain names and internationalized local parts.
   Blocks unsafe characters for your safety.
 * Normalizes email addresses (important for internationalized and quoted-string addresses! see below).